 Turtles are among the most ancient of the reptiles alive today and have changed little since they first appeared some 200 million years ago.
 They have a protective shell that encloses their body and provides protection and camouflage.
 Turtles inhabit terrestrial, freshwater, and marine habitats and are found both in tropical and temperate regions.
 The first turtles appeared more than 220 million years ago during the late Triassic Period.
 Since that time, turtles have changed little and it is quite possible that modern turtles closely resemble those that roamed the Earth during the time of the dinosaurs.

-The key characteristics of turtle include:
+The key characteristics of turtles include:

 - keratinised plates in place of teeth